bigcommerce/dev-docs/docs/legacy/v2-catalog-products/v2-product-reviews.md

 ### Deprecated
 > Avoid using this API operation if possible.
 It will be removed in a future version.

+For the most up-to-date version of this API, see [Product Reviews](https://developer.bigcommerce.com/api-reference/catalog/catalog-api/product-reviews).

 </div>
 </div>
 </div>